 Cala Macarelleta, Spain

-Mallorca’s laid-back little sister, Menorca boasts a coastline dotted with serene coves like Cala Macarella; it’s such an iconic beach that it often makes its way onto travel brochures and postcards.
-But if you want an even calmer, quieter experience, stroll five minutes farther down the coast to Cala Macarelleta.
-The water is just as Gatorade blue and so clear that it sometimes looks like visiting yachts are floating there.
+Menorca, Mallorca’s laid-back little sister, boasts a coastline dotted with serene coves like Cala Macarella.
+It’s such an iconic beach that it often makes its way onto travel brochures and postcards.
+But if you want a calmer, quieter experience, stroll five minutes farther down the coast to Cala Macarelleta, where the water is strikingly blue.
 One of the coolest ways to take in the scenery from above is on the Camí de Cavalls (Path of Horses), a 116-mile trail for walking, mountain biking, and horseback riding that used to connect coastal watchtowers and fortresses and may date back as far as the 1300s.